HJLebbink/quine-mccluskey-mojo/README.md

 Implementation of Quine-McCluskey and Petrick Methods in Modular Mojo

-The Quine-McCluskey method is an exact algorithm employed for Boolean function simplification.
+The Quine-McCluskey method is an exact algorithm used for Boolean function simplification.
 While traditionally applied in digital circuit design and optimization, I would like to use it for optimizing software.
 This method takes a set of minterms representing a Boolean function and systematically combines them to identify things called prime implicants.
 Through grouping terms with similar binary representations, the algorithm constructs a table, in which we can identify essential prime implicants.
 The outcome is a minimal sum-of-products (SOP) expression, representing a simplified form of the given Boolean function.

 Petrick's method, another exact technique used in digital circuit design, is used for solving cyclic covering problems.
 It constructs a matrix based on the prime implicants derived from the Quine-McCluskey method and subsequently applying a process to identify the minimal cover.
 This minimal cover represents the smallest form of the given Boolean function.